Introduction

 4. Inference

-Once your app is deployed, you’re now able to successfully make requests to your model using a the below example cURL request:
+Once your app is deployed, you can make requests to your model using the example cURL request below:

 curl --location 'https://api.cortex.cerebrium.ai/v4/p-<YOUR PROJECT ID>/stable-diffusion/predict' \